 According to BCIT Residences, the rental price for a private bedroom is as follows:

 For off-campus student housing, there are two major options: off-campus student residences and homestay.

-GEC living is the largest off-campus student accommodation provider in Vancouver, it offers 1,000+ beds, 5 different locations which are located within 20 mins to most schools across Metro Vancouver.
-The key advantage for GEC are its flexible lease, fully furnished suites, professional management, all-inclusive amenities, bills included, in-suite laundry and student focused services/events.
+GEC living is the largest off-campus student accommodation provider in Vancouver.
+It offers over 1,000 beds in six locations within a 20-minute commute to most schools across Metro Vancouver.
+The key advantages of GEC are its flexible leases, fully furnished suites, professional management, all-inclusive amenities, included bills, a 24/7 centralized security system, in-suite laundry, and student-focused services/events.

 GEC Viva (Downtown Vancouver)

 GEC Pearson (South Vancouver)

 GEC King Edward (Central Vancouver)

 Homestay is a well-known option for international students, as it is the least expensive choice and offers them an opportunity to live with a local family in Vancouver.

 However, this might not be the best option for university and college students.
 Most homestays are located far from universities and colleges, and they often come with various restrictions and rules students must adhere to, such as a curfew that requires them to return home by a certain time.